 What is secured debt?

-A secured debt is a debt where your creditor has collateral it can go after if you are unable to pay.
-The two most common examples of secured debt are the mortgage on a home and a lien when you finance the purchase or lease of your car.
-If you fail to make your mortgage payments your lender can force the sale of your home.
+A secured debt is one for which you have assigned collateral, which your creditor can seize if you are unable to pay.
+Two common examples of secured debt are home mortgages in which the home itself is the collateral, and automobile financing plans, where the vehicle is the collateral.
+In these situations, the creditor is said to have a “lien” on the property or vehicle.
+If you fail to make your mortgage payments, your lender may be able to force the sale of your home and recoup their money from the proceeds.
 Similarly, if you stop making your car payments your lender might choose to seize your vehicle.

-Some consumers have signed a Master Credit Agreement with a financial institution providing the consumer with a specific dollar amount of credit.
-As part of this Agreement the financial institution typically obtains a mortgage on the consumer’s home.
-Under this Master Credit Agreement the lender is a secured creditor in connection with any credit extended to the consumer.
+Some consumers have signed a Master Credit Agreement with their financial institution as part of the process of obtaining financing.
+As part of this Agreement, the financial institution typically obtains a mortgage on the consumer’s home.
+The lender is then a secured creditor in connection with any credit extended to the consumer.
 This might include a mortgage, a line of credit, credit cards, and overdraft protection.
-If you have signed a Master Credit Agreement then all of the debts arising from that Agreement would be a secured debt.
+If you have signed a Master Credit Agreement, all of the debts arising from that Agreement are secured debts.

 What is unsecured debt?

-Any debt that is not secured debt is unsecured debt.
-An unsecured debt is a debt where your creditor has no collateral in the event you were not to pay it.
-In Canada today, most, but not all, credit cards are unsecured debt.
-Some, but not all, lines of credit and personal loans—particularly for smaller amounts—are unsecured debt.
-Conversely, most lines of credit and personal loans for larger dollar amounts are secured debt.
-Furthermore, any monies that you owe to the government for income taxes or student loans are unsecured debt.
-Finally, the monies that you owe to phone companies, internet service and cable television providers are unsecured debt.
+An unsecured debt is a debt for which your creditor has no collateral.
+In Canada today, most credit cards are unsecured debt.
+Some, but not all, lines of credit and personal loans – particularly for smaller amounts – are unsecured debt.
+Any monies you owe to the government for income taxes or student loans are also unsecured debt.
+Finally, amounts owing to phone companies, internet service providers and cable television companies are unsecured debt.

-Secured creditors are able to look to their security interest to recover monies from a consumer in default.
+Secured creditors can to look to their collateral to recover monies from a consumer in default.
 The key concern for secured creditors is the size of their security.
 Is it large enough to satisfy the amount of money the debtor owes the creditor?
-A financial institution which holds the first mortgage on a house should be able to recover one hundred percent of monies owing on a mortgage loan provided the house’s market value is greater than the amount owed by the consumer.
+A financial institution holding the first mortgage on a house should be able to recover one hundred percent of monies owing on a mortgage loan, provided the house’s market value is greater than the amount owed by the consumer.

-There are a number of scenarios under which an unsecured creditor will not recover some, or all, of monies owing to it:
+There are specific scenarios in which an unsecured creditor may not recover all of the monies owing to them:

 - Consumer is unwilling or unable to pay their outstanding debt voluntarily